Deastrisk/games-collection/PixelShapeCreator/README.md

 - abstraction (I think? don't know the actual name tbh)
 - Bresenham's algorithm (does not work)

+For now triangle and circle isn't working (I have an idea for circle tho).
 Gonna fix later when I'm better